na-na-hi/renget/archive/rzimh.md

 "I don't remember agreeing to that..."

 Curie waved a hand airily as she unlocked her apartment.
 "Doesn't matter.
 You're going to give me dance lessons for healing.
 I had fun at the party and I think I'll take a shot at it.
-I don't really have any hobbies so..”

-“I really lost all my passion for my work during my first year.
+I don't really have any hobbies.
+I lost all my passion for my work during my first year.
 Maybe some of your spark could rub off on me if I stick around.”
-Curie smiled at him before stumbling over to her couch and flopped down dramatically.
+Curie smiled at him before stumbling over to her couch and flopping down dramatically.

 Inigo considered this and then broke into a grin.
 "Alright, you got yourself a deal.”
 He smiled back.
 “And thanks for your help tonight," he said sincerely.
 "Get some rest.
-I'll check in with you tomorrow."
+I'll check in with you tomorrow?"

 Curie mumbled incoherently into the couch cushion.
 Inigo took that as his cue to slip out quietly.

 As he flew off into the night sky, he had to smile thinking about Curie's silly assumption.
 But also, he made a mental note - he really needed to get a better photo of Hoge one of these days.

 ####XIII.
 Inigo’s Apartment
 >Recommended music: https://www.youtube.com/watch?v=3_xHISYL9AQ